Ventricular septal defect (VSD)

 Normally, the right side of the heart pumps blood to the lungs to get oxygen; the left side pumps the oxygen-rich blood to the rest of the body.
 A VSD allows oxygenated blood to mix with deoxygenated blood, causing the heart to work harder to provide enough oxygen to the body's tissues.

-It's also possible to acquire a VSD later in life, usually after a heart attack.
+It's also possible to acquire a VSD later in life, usually after a heart attack or as a complication following certain heart procedures.

-Ventricular septal defects appear to run in families and sometimes occur with other genetic problems, such as Down syndrome.
+Ventricular septal defects may run in families and sometimes may occur with other genetic problems, such as Down syndrome.
 If you already have a child with a heart defect, a genetic counselor can discuss the risk of your next child having one.

 A small ventricular septal defect may never cause any problems.
 Medium or large defects can cause a range of disabilities — from mild to life-threatening.
 Treatment can prevent many complications.